R-Avalos/CPUC_PGE/README.md

 ### Index

 Long format with each observation, row, showing a unique link between sender and recipient.
+Index csv available at https://archive.org/details/cpuc_pge_email_index

 ### PDF Conversion to text
 Script to download pdfs and convert to string for each month and year.